rackerlabs/support-how-to/content/cloud-servers/migrating-a-linux-server-from-the-command-line-2.md

 ---
 node_id: 389
-title: Migrating a Linux server per-package from the command line
+title: Migrate a Linux server per-package from the command line
 type: article
 created_date: '2011-03-16'
 created_by: Jered Heeschen